 As food from insect-protected corn line MON 89034 has been found to be as safe as food from conventional varieties of corn, option 1 is likely to be inconsistent with Australia and New Zealand's WTO obligations.
-Option 1 would also offer little benefit to consumers wishing to avoid GM foods, as approval of MON 89034 corn by other countries could limit supplementation of the Australian and New Zealand market with imported corn products.
+Option 1 would also offer little benefit to consumers wishing to avoid GM foods, as it could potentially limit the availability of imported corn products in Australia and New Zealand due to the approval of MON 89034 corn by other countries.

 Under Option 2, primary producers would benefit from an increased choice of crop lines with potentially lower production costs and higher yields, which could flow on to other sectors including consumers in Australia and New Zealand as lower food prices.
+Government will also benefit in that potential disruption to trade will be avoided.